EU-Project "Food on Film"

 Together with three other European nature film festivals, the innsbruck nature film festival has been awarded the EU project “Food on Film.”

-Since the fall semester of 2024, 20 Austrian school classes have been exploring urgent issues related to nutrition, food production, and the environment, creating film scripts that will be turned into one-minute short films.
+Since the fall semester of 2024, 19 Austrian school classes have been exploring urgent issues related to food, food production, and the environment.
+They created scripts that were later turned into one-minute short films.

 The project provides teachers and schools with a modern, digital, and interactive educational film format, granting access to numerous international and national environmental films, documentaries, and scientific materials.
 All that is needed for production is a smartphone and creative ideas.